How to Start a Fire With Wet Wood

 But starting a fire becomes much more complicated when you’re in a wet environment.
 Even if you can get your tinder burning, the logs can stubbornly remain unburnt.
-Additionally, a box of matches can quickly become waterlogged in high humidity (always carry stormproof matches to avoid this), and butane lighters work poorly in colder temperatures.
+Additionally, a box of matches can quickly become waterlogged in high humidity (always carry stormproof matches to avoid this - or this tinder kit), and butane lighters work poorly in colder temperatures.

 If you’re worried about starting a fire in an emergency, take some time to practice your fire starting with wet wood.
 Failing to get a fire burning on a camping trip is a minor annoyance, but it can become a deadly error if you’re facing hypothermia in the backcountry.

-To alleviate any stress you might have about finding fuel to start your fire, it’s a good idea to keep some tinder on hand.
+To alleviate any stress you might have about finding fuel to start your fire, it’s a good idea to keep some tinder on hand (or this tinder kit).
 Prepping is all about being prepared, right?
 Newspaper and cardboard work great for a backyard campfire, but they take up a lot of space and neither burn very hot nor for very long, making them a poor choice in wet conditions.
 Instead, here are some of the smallest and lightest materials you can use to get a foolproof fire going in no time.